rvrane/VAR_CALL/README.md

      - "FastQC: A quality control tool for high throughput sequence data."
      - Simon Andrews.
 2010.
      - [https://www.bioinformatics.babraham.ac.uk/projects/fastqc/](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
-   - If you're using a specific version, you may want to include the version number in your citation.

 2. **MultiQC:**
    - Citation: